How to Clean Carpet With Baking Soda

 Credit: This image is generated by You.com and edited by Canva

-Spritz Lightly with Water (Optional):
+Lightly Spray with Water (Optional):

 To do deep cleaning, lightly mist the area with plain water, taking care not to soak the carpet.
 A fine spray will help the baking soda penetrate deeper into the fibers.